odaxiom/virtual-data/README.md

 prediction.update({'x': x, 'predicted': p})
 ```

+This system will reach its full potential when data will be saved directly online ;-)

 ## Todo
 - [ ] Able to update the default PATH = 'data'
 - [ ] Add version with GCP Bucket